 Cypriot Bottle with a Round Base

 A small Cypriot pottery bottle in polished reddish coloured clay with traces of firing and incised motifs accentuated with white pigment.
-The vessel features two pierced holes near the mouth for suspension cord or stopper-attachment.
-Small bottles of this type were extremely popular in the Early and Middle Bronze Age.
-They come in a variety of incised motifs.
-This item features incised plain, multilinear vertical zigzags on the neck alternated with incised chequered units.
-The body features a band of horizontal diamonds.
-The decoration is reminiscent, although not identical, with the manner of the Fine Line Artist, the most prolific artist noted of this style.
-The banded diamonds on the body have the bands sloping from top left to bottom right, while the diamond hatching lines slope from top right to bottom left.
-All hatchings are enclosed by borders.
+The vessel features two pierced holes near the mouth for a suspension cord or stopper-attachment.
+This item displays incised plain, multilinear vertical zigzags on the neck alternated with incised chequered units and a band of horizontal diamonds to the body.

 Condition: Fine, the item has been significantly restored.
 The body shows traces of professional repairs and fragments assembled, same around the mouth.
 The restoration is executed completely and no fragments are missing.